 The next year my daughter joined the women’s league.
 In November 2009 right after my 70th birthday, my son-in-law told me there were 5 guys wanting to start a men’s league.
 I told them I wanted in.
 My wife thought of the name Merby Dick and I chose the #70 because of my age.
 Our team has had men come and go.
 We now have 13 and only two of us left from the original 6.
 And now my granddaughter and grandson are also in Derby.

 I love Roller Derby because it is a great fitness exercise for me: no impact on my joints like jogging.
 I enjoy the teamwork that goes into our practices and bouts.
 I am not fast like the younger men, but I’m a heavy force to deal with out on the track.
 The guys on my team treat me as an equal but with respect.
 They seem to think I am the oldest skater currently skating on a Roller Derby team.
 The past weekend was the Big O tournament here in Springfield.
 I participated in 4 bouts.
 It takes me longer to recuperate, but I am not going to give it up until I have to.”

 If you love to skate Derby, there is no reason to stop.
 And if you think you are too old, but have the desire, try it and gain a whole new life.
-And I can’t wait until Rollercon where for the first time two over 40′s women teams compete….I hope they also let Merby Dick skate…..he deserves it.
+And I can’t wait until Rollercon where for the first time two over 40’s women teams compete….I hope they also let Merby Dick skate…..he deserves it, at only 78!

-Get my posts sent to your email as they are written…..there are 175 now…..enter your email address upper right of this page…..it’s free, and you could always quit.
+Get my posts sent to your email as they are written…….enter your email address upper right of this page…..it’s free, and you could always quit.